Protecting Farmland Forever

 MALT’s mission is to permanently protect Marin’s agricultural land for agricultural use.

-MALT’s vision for Marin County is a thriving agricultural community in a healthy and diverse natural environment.
+MALT’s vision for Marin County is a thriving and inclusive agricultural community in a healthy and diverse natural environment.